clojure/java.data/README.md

 ;; represent a javaValue instance in a Clojure data structure:
 (j/from-java javaValue)

+;; from-java is the legacy, default API and offers no control over the ;; conversion process; from-java-shallow and from-java-deep accept options ;; that provide control over which properties to omit, how to handle property ;; methods that fail, etc, and should be preferred over the default from-java

 ;; populate javaValue instance from a Clojure property hash map ;; (calls a setter for each key/value pair in the hash map):